jinglebot/Finding_Lane_Lines/My_Reflection_on_the_Finding_Lane_Lines_Project.md

 ## My Reflection
 ### 1. Pipeline description

 My pipeline consisted of the steps as enumerated above.
 Here in my reflection, I would like to focus more on the important details like the parameters I used for computing *Canny Edge* and *Hough Transform*.
 I think I spent too much time tinkering on those values and running the pipeline to see the effect of changing the values.
-In the end, I decided on the *threshold* values of 50 and 200 for the *Canny Edge* computation and for the *Hough Transform*: a rho of 2, theta of pi / 180, threshold of 100, minimum line length of 100 and maximum line gap of 130.
+After all the revisions, I decided on the *threshold* values of 50 and 150 for the *Canny Edge* computation and for the *Hough Transform*: a rho of 2, theta of pi / 180, threshold of 30, minimum line length of 8 and maximum line gap of 10.

 As for modifying the `draw_lines()` function in the *Hough Transform*, this was the first strategy I tried.
 First, I solved for the slope of each line in order to separate the left lines from the right.
 I summed up all the slope values of the lines on the left side and computed for the average.
 I also placed all the x values in its own list, and the y values in its own.
 I looked for the longest line(max)  and got its coordinates.
 I preferred the y values of the endpoints to be at the top and bottom of the *Region of Interest* polygon.
 And then, I used the average slope and the top and bottom y values in an extrapolation equation to get the endpoints' x values.
 I then dabbled between using the endpoints' values to draw the lane line or just draw segment extensions from the longest line to my preferred endpoints.
 And then, I repeated the same steps on the lines on the right side.